Dhruv-m-Shah/Finance-Bot/README.md

 * "My Bank Balance"
 * "Balance in my savings account"
 * "Balance in my 401K account"
-* Transactions from July 7 2014 to September 7 2014"
+* "Transactions from July 7 2014 to September 7 2014"

 ### How it works